rwf2/Rocket/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for this project
+about: Propose a change that introduces new functionality
 title: ''
 labels: request
 assignees: ''
 ---

-**Is your feature request related to a problem?
+**Is your feature request motivated by a concrete problem?
 Please describe.**

 A clear and concise description of what the problem is.
 Examples: